NitishM2022/MochaCompiler/docs/architecture/ir-generation.md

 # IR Generation Internals

+## The Essence of IR Generation

+The essence of IR Generation is **linearization and layout realization**.
+It transforms nested, tree-like expressions into a flat sequence of atomic operations (Three-Address Code) and explicit control flow (CFG).
+This phase forces the compiler to answer hard physical questions: "exactly where in memory does this variable live?" and "exactly how many bytes does this array indexing jump?".
+The complexity arises from maintaining synchronized state—tracking the evaluation stack, calculating precise stack frame offsets, and generating strict branch instructions—while dismantling high-level constructs into low-level steps.

 This stage lowers typed AST into CFG + TAC while fixing concrete memory layout decisions (global offsets, frame offsets, parameter slots, temp slots).

 Primary file: `compiler/src/ir/IRGenerator.java`